Governor's Palace (Williamsburg, Virginia)

-The Governor's Palace in Williamsburg, Virginia, was the official residence of the royal governors of the Colony of Virginia.
-It was also a home for two of Virginia's post-colonial governors, Patrick Henry and Thomas Jefferson, until the capital was moved to Richmond in 1780, and with it the governor's residence.
-The main house burned down in 1781, though the outbuildings survived for some time after.

-The Governor's Palace was reconstructed in the 1930s on its original site.
-It is one of the two largest buildings at Colonial Williamsburg, the other being the Capitol.
+The Governor's Palace, Williamsburg was the official residence of the British governors of Virginia.

+Located in Williamsburg, Virginia, the original building also served as the official residence of two U.S. state governors, Patrick Henry and Thomas Jefferson.
+In 1780, the capital relocated to Richmond, and with it the governor's residence.
+The main building burned down in 1781, though the outbuildings survived for some time after.
+The governor's palace was reconstructed in the 1930s on its original site.
+It is one of the two largest buildings at Colonial Williamsburg, the other being the colonial capitol.

 History

-Original ground floor plan of the Governor's Palace without the ballroom added later to the rear (at top).

 Williamsburg was established as the new capital of the Virginia colony in 1699, and served in that capacity until 1780.
 During most of that period, the Governor's Palace was the official residence of the royal governor.

 Construction and design

+Floor plan of the Governor's Palace.

 The palace was funded by the House of Burgesses in 1706 at the behest of Lt.
 Governor Edward Nott.
 It was built from 1706 onward.
 In 1710, its first official resident was Lt.
 Governor Alexander Spotswood who served as acting governor; the governor proper, George Hamilton, 1st Earl of Orkney, was absentee and is not known to have visited Virginia.
 Spotswood continued to improve on it until ca. 1720–1722, adding the forecourt, gardens, and various decorations.

 Under Lt.
 Gov. Robert Dinwiddie, from 1751 to 52, it was repaired and renovated, including the addition of a large rear addition featuring a ballroom.

 The exterior of the Governor's Palace inspired the design of the Sigma Nu Theta chapter fraternity house at the University of Alabama.